-- A. Testing is focused on things that are known to go wrong - B. It is encouraged that more and more features are pushed production without consideration of the impact - C. Environments must be provisioned as infrastructure-(or configuration)-as-code to support consistency - D. Automated functional and non-functional tests can be performed immediately before deployment to avoid issues in production
+- A. Testing is focused on things that are known to go wrong - B. It is encouraged that more and more features are pushed production without consideration of the impact - C. Environments must be provisioned as infrastructure-(or configuration)-as-code to support consistency - D. Automated deployments are replaced by manual deployments done by SREs